Summary of NSS

 Output is provided in the NSS user interface, and includes input parameters, flow estimates, standard errors, and equivalent years of record.
 This output can be saved to a text file or printed.
 Hydrographs and frequency plots are presented in separate windows.
 The graphs and data used to create them can be saved to bitmap files or printed.

-NSS requires a computer running Windows XP (or newer).
+NSS requires a computer running a 32-bit or 64-bit version of Microsoft Windows.
 Adobe Acrobat Reader is required to display or print the User Manual in PDF format; however, the User Manual is available in other formats in addition to PDF.
 Microsoft Internet Explorer version 5.0 or newer is required to invoke the on-line help section.

-Documentation of the equations, maps, and other information needed to solve the regression equations for individual States is provided on line through links from the NSS web page (http://water.usgs.gov/software/nss.html) to the complete original State reports, fact sheets, or still-current pages from the report:
+Documentation of the equations, maps, and other information needed to solve the regression equations for individual States is provided on line through links from the NSS web page (http://water.usgs.gov/software/nss.html).

 Inquiries about this software should be directed to: